MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-webapps.md

 # Azure CLI for Azure Web Apps

-The Azure Command Line Interface ([Azure CLI](./what-is-azure-cli.md)) is a set of commands used to create and manage Azure resources.
+The Azure Command Line Interface ([Azure CLI](./what-is-azure-cli.md)) is a set of commands you use to create and manage Azure resources.
 It's available across many Azure services, including Azure Web Apps, and gives you the ability to manage Azure Web Apps from a command line.

-The [Azure Web Apps](/azure/webapps) CLI experience is composed of two parts: core and extension.
+The [Azure Web Apps](/azure/app-service) CLI experience is composed of two parts: core and extension.
 Core Azure CLI commands ship as part of the CLI and are fully supported.
 An extension gives you access to experimental and pre-release commands.
-For more information about extension references, see [Use extensions with Azure CLI](/azure/azure-cli-extensions-overview).
+For more information about extension references, see [Use extensions with Azure CLI](./azure-cli-extensions-overview.md).

-See [az webapps](/cli/azure/webapps) for a complete list of the Azure CLI core and extension references available for the Azure Cosmos DB service.
-For references for each subgroup, see the tables in the following sections.

-Access to the following subgroups requires the [webapp](https://github.com/Azure/azure-cli-extensions/tree/main/src/webapp) extension: webapp container, webapp remote-connection, webapp scan.
+Access to the following subgroups requires the [webapp](https://github.com/Azure/azure-cli-extensions/tree/main/src/webapp) extension: webapp container, webapp remote-connection, and webapp scan.

 > [!NOTE]
 > You're prompted to install an extension reference on first use.
 Or, you can use the [az extension add](/cli/azure/extension#az_extension_add) command to manually install an extension by name.

+See [Azure Web Apps](cli/azure/service-page/azure%20web%20apps) for a complete list of the Azure CLI core and extension references available for the Azure Web Apps service.
+For references for each subgroup, see the tables in the following sections:

 - [Azure Static Web Apps](#azure-static-web-apps)
 - [Azure Web App configuration](#azure-web-app-configuration)
 - [Azure Web App deployment](#azure-web-app-deployment)
 - [Azure Web App WebJobs](#azure-web-app-webjobs)
 - [Additional Azure Web App references](#additional-azure-web-app-references)

-> [!NOTE]
-> You're prompted to install an extension reference on first use.
-Or, you can use the [az extension add](/cli/azure/extension#az_extension_add) command to manually install an extension by name.

 ## Azure Static Web Apps